domRiddle/ASF/IPC.md

 As stated above, ASF-ui is a community project that isn't maintained by core ASF developers.
 It follows its own flow in **[ASF-ui repo](https://github.com/JustArchiNET/ASF-ui)** which should be used for all related questions, issues, bug reports and suggestions.

+You can use ASF-ui for general management of ASF process.
+It allows for example to manage bots, modify settings, send commands, and achieve selected other functionality normally available through ASF.

 ![ASF-ui](https://raw.githubusercontent.com/JustArchiNET/ASF-ui/main/.github/previews/bots.png)

 ---